 The International Finance Corporation (IFC), member of the World Bank Group and the largest global development institution focused on the private sector in emerging markets, has been engaged to advise the ECA throughout this transaction.
 IFC is highly experienced in bringing together the right experts for a process of this magnitude and has identified and brought onboard the necessary economic, technical, legal, tax and other expertise.

 Yes, this is still the right time.
-Covid-19 is not only a global health emergency, it is also causing a devastating impact on economies around the world, with governments and businesses of all sizes having to make drastic changes to adapt to the rapidly evolving situation.
-The priority of our government include battling the virus by saving lives, supporting the nation’s health workers, and containing the spread of the virus through testing, isolation, and promoting precautionary measures throughout the nation.
-The priority, rightly, of the many telecommunications firms who may be potential bidders for Ethiopia’s two telecoms licenses, is to focus on ensuring the safety and wellbeing of their own employees and in steering their companies through these unprecedented times.
-The ECA is well positioned to manage this process in a transparent and fair manner and we are working alongside our team of specialist advisors, doing all that is required to prepare the groundwork for a successful licensing round in these unprecedented times.
+Covid-19 is not only a global health emergency, but it is also causing a devastating impact on economies around the world, with governments and businesses of all sizes having to make drastic changes to adapt to the rapidly evolving situation.
+The priority of our government includes battling the virus by saving lives, supporting the nation’s health workers, and containing the spread of the virus through testing, isolation, and promoting precautionary measures throughout the nation.
+The priority, rightly, of the winning bidder of the first license to be issued (the Global Partnership for Ethiopia), is to focus on ensuring the safety and wellbeing of their own employees and in steering their company through these unprecedented times.
+The ECA is well positioned to manage this process in a transparent and fair manner and we have continued working alongside our team of specialist advisors, doing all that is required to prepare the groundwork for a successful licensing round in these unprecedented times.
 Effective telecommunications have a vital role to play in disaster and risk management as well as in unlocking the transformational power of the digital economy.
 Information technology is needed to deliver early warnings and regular public health information updates to citizens, and telecommunications networks to allow for the fast and smooth management of emergency communications.
 A reliable and accessible telecommunications network would provide tools and technology to assist our health workers in performing their vital duties.
 We could also keep our healthcare providers safe by enabling more people to work from home and help millions of students to continue their studies through online learning platforms.
 Introducing competition to the sector has never been more important than the current moment.
 Effective telecommunications are also core to the recovery of the economy post pandemic and in driving the planned digital transformation forward.